List of professional sports teams in the United States and Canada: Major Arena Soccer League

+Women's leagues

 National Women's Soccer League

 The National Women's Soccer League is in the first tier of the United States women's soccer league system.
-It currently consists of fourteen teams: six in the west, five in the south, two in the midwest, and one in the northeast.
+It currently consists of sixteen teams: seven in the west, five in the south, two in the midwest, and two in the northeast.
 As of its 2023 season, the minimum salary for a player was $36,400, while the maximum salary was $200,000, though allocation money can be used to pay player salaries in excess of the maximum.